metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - mTail, to mark mTail as trusted you can verify it's behavior with process monitor or check it's user base online.

-- The alternative for mTail (described later) is a combination of VSCode extensions and predefined extension settings.
+- An alternative for mTail (described later) is a combination of VSCode extensions and predefined extension settings.

 [Table of Contents](#table-of-contents)